 The total forces acting on a structure due to a wave impact can be divided into the quasi-static force (Morison force) and the slamming force due to breaking waves.
 The wave slamming forces are very large forces acting for a short period of time.
 The initial impact induces a high frequency response in the structure.
 Fig. 4 indicates such a response in a truss subject to a wave slamming force.
 In this instance, the impact duration is considerably small, however impact durations can range anywhere from 0.02 - 0.2 seconds.
-Should the natural frequency of the OE35 Buoy reside within this range there is a possibility that a wave slam event could induce resonance with the structure and cause severe failure.
+Should the natural frequency of the device reside within this range there is a possibility that a wave slam event could induce resonance with the structure.

-Fig. 4.
-Response of truss structure to wave slamming [23].
+Fig. 4 Response of truss structure to wave slamming [18].

-E. Objectives of Research
+Objectives of Research